twardoch/uubed-docs/docs/reference/benchmarks.md

 ---
+layout: default
-title: Performance Benchmarks
+title: Benchmarks
-keywords: benchmarks, performance, speed, comparison
-sidebar: home_sidebar
-permalink: benchmarks.html
-folder: reference
+parent: Performance
+nav_order: 1
-summary: Comprehensive performance benchmarks comparing QuadB64 encodings with standard Base64 and other encoding schemes.
+description: "Comprehensive performance benchmarks comparing QuadB64 encodings with standard Base64 and other encoding schemes."
 ---

 TLDR: This page is all about how fast QuadB64 is!
 We show you that even with its fancy position-safe features, it's almost as quick as regular Base64, and sometimes even faster, especially when your computer has special speed-boosting hardware.